Degree Application Information

 - Supporting materials received prior to the application are processed and forwarded to your program once the application and fee are processed by our admissions team

-- Once the application and fee is received, the program coordinators receive materials through our electronic document imaging system within 7 business days of us receiving them
+- Once the application and fee is received, the program coordinators receive materials within 7 business days

 - The reviewing committee for your program will review your file and make an admission recommendation

-- Our admissions team will receive the admission recommendation and conduct a final review
+- The Graduate School admissions team will receive the admission recommendation and conduct a final review

 Things to Keep in Mind